 Self Service ID Card Photo Upload

-For more information on other forms of acceptable identification or for any other questions, please submit your inquiries to email@example.com.
+For more information or if you have any questions, please submit your inquiries to email@example.com.

 The CBORD Privilege Control System (PCS) is a windows-based program that allows patrons to make cashless purchases on campus.